Joseph-Cayemitte/Quake4mod/README.md

 	-Beam of Light - Shoot a beam of light
 	-Force Combustion -Cause explosion of an object or person

-All of these powers run on Force stamina.
-Beam of light takes up so much force stamina that it puts in the negative and yout stamina is in the negatives.
-You now how to attack with your lightsaber twice as much
+All of these powers run on Force stamina

 2 Bonus force powers:
   -Force jump- Can jump much higher
   -Force speed- Hold down shit to move much faster